AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/new-report-types/creating-custom-marketo-measure-report-types.md

 ## Adding Custom Fields to Custom Report Types {#adding-custom-fields-to-custom-report-types}

-1. Once the reports are created, you'll be redirected to an overview of the report type.
+1. Once the reports are created, you will be redirected to an overview of the report type.
 Click **[!UICONTROL Edit Layout]**.

    ![](assets/10.png)